 At Livestorm, we are very happy with the Logitech Brio 4K.
 It's super easy to use and it comes with a bunch of presets for frame rates, angles, and a settings panel to play with.
 It's battlefield tested and we highly recommend it.

-We also have been in touch with the great people at Huddly.
+We've also been in touch with the great people at Huddly.
 Even though they have an incredible piece of hardware it's the software inside that impressed us the most.

 It comes with amazing resolution, dynamic light optimization, an adaptive field of view depending on the number of people behind the webcam (I know, right?), and a lot of other good stuff.